How to vote

 Anyone can be your proxy as long as they are eligible to vote in UK elections.
 You cannot be a proxy for more than two people at any one election, unless they are a close relative.

-The deadline for applying for a proxy vote is normally two weeks before an election, but if you have a medical emergency, you can apply for an emergency proxy vote after this time.
+The deadline for applying for a proxy vote is normally one week before an election, but if you have a medical emergency, you can apply for an emergency proxy vote after this time: phone 0116 454 2010.

 Help for disabled voters